dlh01/monthly-magazine/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create issues for a magazine using out-of-the-box integration with Posts 2 Posts and Developers Custom Fields.
+Create a magazine in WordPress using out-of-the-box integration with Posts 2 Posts and Developers Custom Fields.

 == Description ==